Property Bridging Finance | HNW Bridging Finance Brokers

 The term of the loan can be as short as one day usually up to a maximum of 12 months.
 Loan amounts generally start at around £25,000 with no maximum loan amount.

-Who Uses bridging Finance?
+Who Uses Property Bridging?

 Many individuals and businesses including professional landlords, property investors and developers all use short-term loans as part of their overall property funding strategy and can be arranged on a second-charge basis.